alvin2723/simple-blog/README.md

 This project using Laravel, there some config :

 -   [Authentication for Admin and Guest using Spatie Role Extensions](https://spatie.be/).
+-   Login Email and Password for Admin : email : admin@gmail.com, password: 12345678
+-   Login Email and Password for Guest : email : guest@gmail.com, password: 12345678
--   [Database inside the project name : simple_blog.sql]
+-   Database inside the project name : simple_blog.sql
--   [UI Website Blog using boostrap]
+-   UI Website Blog using boostrap
--   [There is CRUD (Create, Read, Update, Delete) Function in Admin Role, and for Guest Role only View Blog]
+-   There is CRUD (Create, Read, Update, Delete) Function in Admin Role, and for Guest Role only View Blog

 ## About Laravel